VerdantLeaf/Simple-RISC-V-Assembler/README.md

+## Status

+Headed out of town/back to school, so commits will be winded down and not guaranteed as focusing on other parts of life.
+Looking for improvements, but no guarantees.
+This program does work pretty well for my uses, if you look at the different examples in prog/bin, check them out.

 # Simple RISC-V Assembler
 Assembles simple RISC-V programs to .mem files for use by my CPU; because every good CPU needs its own assembler....